kolkhis/tech-notes/homelab/troubleshooting.md

 ---

+### Conclusion

 Nothing was changed in either the VM configuration or storage, so I'm really not sure why it suddenly works.
 But it suddenly works.

+The only thing I can think of is that there was a temporary network failure, causing the download of the `linux-generic` kernel to fail, which in turn caused the entire installation process to fail.